Xtendify/Simple-Calendar/readme.txt

 = 3.0.11 - TODO =

+* Fix: Custom date and time format settings should no longer override everything else when not selected.
 * Fix: Limiting description with HTML tags should now work better.
 * Fix: Events from different calendars not showing on a grouped calendar should display properly now.
 * Fix: Grouped calendars will now clear the cache of all attached calendars.